lieuwex/Squiggly/Reference.md

 Semicolons
 ---
 You can put them at the end of the line, if you want.
-But it's prefered to now to.
+But it's prefered to not to.
 Only use semicolons when you want to use multiple statements on one line.

 e.g `a(); b()`.